Portrait of opera director and librettist Brett Nicholas Brown, working internationally in historical repertoire and new opera

 Opera Director & Librettist

-Brett Nicholas Brown is an opera director and librettist whose practice engages with the rediscovery of historical repertoire and the development of new opera.
-His work is shaped by an ongoing exploration of how operatic meaning is constructed through the relationship between musical structure, text, performance, and audience.
+Brett Nicholas Brown is an opera director and librettist whose work engages with the rediscovery of historical repertoire and the development of new opera.

-Alongside his directing practice, he writes libretti for new operatic projects in collaboration with composer David Coleman, including a full-scale opera currently in advanced stages of composition.
+Alongside his directing practice, he writes libretti for new opera in collaboration with composer David Coleman, including a full-scale work currently in advanced stages of composition.
+This engagement with new writing extends into a broader interest in literary adaptation for the stage, including Povestea Catalinei (Catalina’s Story), which he wrote and directed for the National Theatre of Romania, based on Boccaccio’s Decameron.